-A good combination of exercises during pregnancy include:
+A good combination of exercises during pregnancy includes:

-1. Walking– It is a great exercise to work on your heart and lungs and keep you physically fit and active.
-It is also safe to do throughout your pregnancy.
+It’s a great exercise to work on your heart and lungs, it keeps you physically fit and active moreover its safe to do it throughout your pregnancy.

-2. Swimming– It is a safe activity during pregnancy and the water helps to support the extra weight.
-Swimming has many benefits which includes improving circulation, heart and lung function, muscle tone and strength etc.
+It’s a safe activity during pregnancy and the water helps to support the extra weight.
+Swimming has many benefits which include improving circulation, heart and lung function, muscle tone and strength etc.

-3. Yoga– It is a mind and body workout.
-Yoga helps, tone the muscles, and improve balance and circulation during pregnancy – all with very little impact on the joints.
-Yoga routines when coordinated with breathing helps in relaxation which is vital during pregnancy, labour and birth.
+It’s a mind and body workout.
+Yoga helps to tone the muscles and improve balance circulation during pregnancy.
+Yoga routines when coordinated with breathing helps in relaxation which is vital during pregnancy, labour and birth period.

-4. Pilates– It helps stretch and strengthen the core and lower limbs.
+It helps to stretch and strengthen the core and lower limbs.
 Having a strong core leads to lesser back pain and postural problems.
-Also, pelvic strength is very critical during labour and birth.
-A strong core and pelvis is better equipped to handle labour pains.
+Pelvic strength is very critical during delivery.
+A strong core and pelvis are better equipped to handle labour pain.

-6. Barre : It focusses on strengthening the core, hips and legs—exactly what is needed to stay stable and strong, during pregnancy and use later on when it’s time to push.
-Building a strong physical foundation will also help in bouncing back much quicker during postpartum period.
+It focusses on strengthening the core, hips and legs—exactly what is needed to stay stable and strong, during pregnancy and use later on when it’s time to push.
+Building a strong physical foundation will also help in bouncing back much quicker during the postpartum period.

-7. Kegel: It is one of the most important exercise during pregnancy.
-According to National Health Portal of India ( NHP) and American Pregnancy Association ( APA):
+It is one of the most important exercises during pregnancy.
+According to the National Health Portal of India (NHP) and American Pregnancy Association (APA):

 It is ideal to mix and match the various fitness routines for a 360-degree workout during pregnancy.
 Walking is an activity that can be done every day.
 Choose one routine a day and enjoy the benefits that each fitness routine can give.
 Having different routines will also help avoid getting bored with monotony and keep you motivated.
 Always remember that your body is the best judge of how much you can do and take adequate rest if required.